-Board Committees: Audit and Compensation (Chair)
+Director Since: 2008 Board Committees: Audit and Compensation (Chair) Age: 62

-Mr. Hollister is a Managing Member of Rocking Spade, LLC, as a diversified investor and developer, with interests in ranching, vineyards and commercial properties.
+Mr. Hollister is a Managing Member of Rocking Spade, LLC, as a diversified investor and developer, with interests in ranching, and commercial properties.
 Mr. Hollister served as Vice President of Sunrise Mortgage & Investment Company, a commercial mortgage broker, from 2006 to 2013.
+Mr. Hollister was the general manager of Niven Family Wine Estates from 2018-2019.
 Additionally, Mr. Hollister served as Chief Operating Officer of Fess Parker Winery & Vineyard and Santa Barbara County Wine Center from 2002 to 2006.
 In addition, Mr. Hollister was Senior Vice President of Central Coast Farm Credit for 17 years.